OData Connector - Publishing Data - Features

 return l_entity

-Example 3: Return value of the Entity Collection type
+Example 3: Return value of type Entity Collection

-In this example, data records are loaded based on an input parameter, then the result returned as an Entity Collection (to clarify the example, the instructions to load the data records are not included):
+In this example, records are loaded based on an input parameter, and the result is returned as an entity collection.
+For the sake of clarity, the instructions for loading the data sets are not included:

 def l_param = g_oFunctionParameters['BusinessPartnerName']